“I looked at the compiler’s output and thought: this cannot be mine. I couldn’t believe what had happened. I am happier than I have been in 20 years.”

 For a long time, I had resisted using AI tools for serious code work.
 My concerns were real: code quality.
 Loss of control.
 Software engineering is not just about producing code that compiles — it is about producing code that is correct, maintainable, and reflects the architectural decisions of someone who understands what they are building.

-But by mid-2025, the pain was too great.
+But eventually, the pain was too great.
 I was one person with a full-time job, a personal life, a growing codebase, and a vision that was running faster than I could carry it alone.
-I could not stop — I am full of ideas and I have a goal now written in a roadmap.
+I could not stop — I am full of ideas and I had a goal now written in a roadmap.
 But I could not continue as before either.

 So I began.
 Slowly.
 Cautiously.
 Skeptically.